cechandler/dissertation-paper/dissertation/wald-analytical-outline.md

     - 2 trumpets `<1378>`
     - cello and bass `<1268>` and piano `<1268>`
-    - remains the same duration throughout: 3 eighths + 1 3:2 quarters (or 7 3:2 quarters)
+    - remains the same duration throughout: 7 3:2 quarters, similar to 7 eighths in the Intro:Sec1
     - no JI temperament
     - seven instances, one every 10 measures, more periodic than intro due to lack of repeats: